MooersLab/jupyter-voice-in/README.md

 ## Usage

-- Open the *python.csv* file in a text editor or in the raw view on GitHub.
+- Open the *jupyter.csv* file in a text editor or in the raw view on GitHub.
 - Select all, copy, and paste into the text area exposed upon clicking on the **bulk add** window in Voice-In Plus.
 - Hit the **Add Commands** button to add the new commands.
 - Activate Voice In Plus in Google Chrome or Microsoft Edge.